eric-blake/Bloom/README.md

 ### Colors
 * Keeping with the garden theme the color used for the headings and paragraphs is a light green #347c68.
-* The background color used is rgba(240,180,150,.8) with white text.
+* The background color used is the welcome message, upcoming events and contatc form is a form of red rgba(240,180,150).

 ### Font
 * The font used throughout is merriweather

 ### Images
-* The images on the site are from pexels.com
+* All the images used throughout are for decorative purposed only.
+All the images on the site are from pexels.com.

 ### Wireframe
 * The wireframe was created using Mockflow